-- HPC I/O: storing and retrieving persistent scientific data on a high performance computing platform - Data is usually stored on a parallel file system. - Parallel file systems can quickly store and access enormous volumes of data.
-They do this by carefully orchestrating data transfers between storage devices, system software, and applications. - CPU time will be wasted if the application spends too long waiting for data. - Today's lectures are all about the proper care and feeding of exotic parallel file systems.
+- HPC I/O: storing and retrieving persistent scientific data on a high performance computing platform - Data is usually stored on a parallel file system. - Parallel file systems can quickly store and access enormous volumes of data. - They carefully orchestrate data movement between applications, system software, and storage hardware. - It's an important job!
+Valuable CPU time is wasted if an application spends too long waiting for data. - Today's lectures are all about the proper care and feeding of exotic parallel file systems.